-- 1 You may not study both the Studies of Religion 2 course and the Studies of Religion 1 course. - You may not include any more than 6 units of the following Science courses: Biology, Chemistry, Physics, Earth and Environmental Science and Investigating Science in meeting the 12 x Year 11 units or the 10 x Year 12 units. - 3 Students studying Textiles and Design are not permitted to study TAFE delivered Fashion Design and Technology.
+- 1 You may not study both the Studies of Religion 2 course and the Studies of Religion 1 course. - You may not include any more than 6 units of the following Science courses: Biology, Chemistry, Physics, Earth and Environmental Science and Investigating Science in meeting the 12 x Year 11 units. - 3 Students studying Textiles and Design are not permitted to study TAFE delivered Fashion Design and Technology.